Where Do People Tell Stories Online? Story Detection Across Online Communities: Analysis

+We use the fine-tuned RoBERTa model, which we release as part of \datasetName, to identify storytelling across a larger set of texts from the Webis-TLDR-17 dataset, sampling a balanced set of 1k texts at random from each subreddit that contains at least that number of texts, resulting in a set or 291 subreddits for prediction.
+For this experiment, we assign each text a binary prediction for the presence of storytelling.

-Overall, we find meaningful differences in the rate at which individuals tell stories across different communities.
+Using our predicted story labels, we find meaningful differences in the rate at which individuals tell stories across different communities.
 We find a high of 0.98 stories per all posts and comments (\textit{r/tifu}, i.e., \textit{Today I F*-ed Up}) and a low of 0.11 (\textit{r/Futurology}).
-Overall, 40\% of all the texts were predicted to contain stories, with a macro average across subreddits of 60\% and a macro average across categories of 68\%, suggesting that storytelling behavior is indeed a frequent communicative behavior across different kinds of communities.
+Overall, 52\% of all the texts were predicted to contain stories, with a macro average across categories of 58\%, suggesting that storytelling is indeed a frequent communicative behavior across different kinds of communities.

-Using our predicted story labels, Figure \ref{figure:boxplot-categories} shows the subreddit categories ranked by their storytelling rates.
+Figure \ref{figure:boxplot-categories} shows the subreddit categories ranked by their storytelling rates.
 The \textit{stories}, \textit{addiction}, \textit{animals}, and \textit{healthcare} categories are ranked highest, while \textit{countries}, \textit{news \& politics}, \textit{software dev}, and \textit{religion} are ranked lowest; these categories include subreddits whose mean storytelling rate is relatively low.
 Some categories, e.g., \textit{professional advice}, have wide variation in the storytelling rates of their subreddits.
-In general, storytelling is more prevalent within communities focused on personal issues related to health, relationships, sexuality, among other topics.
+In general, storytelling is more prevalent within communities focused on personal issues related to health and relationships.

+When interpreting these results, it is important to keep in mind that our comparisons are only across texts in the Webis-TLDR-17 dataset, i.e. \textit{coherent} texts with summaries.
+Since many subreddits predominately include photos or other content, our storytelling rates should be interpreted as relative rankings rather than as absolute rates of storytelling.
+We provide additional results in Figure \ref{figure:barplot-sd-subreddits} in \ref{appendix-section-additional-results} that are not restricted to texts with summaries, validating that general patterns hold when sampling over the full space of subreddit posts.